-This varies widely.
+What a prospective insurer will ask varies widely.
 But be prepared for many, many questions regarding:

-- Your network diagram - The kind of data you hold, including credit card data, personally identifiable information (PII), HIPAA data, classified data, etc. - The nature and frequency of cybersecurity training given to employees - Compliance with information security standards - Frequency of security assessments are they conducted in-house or by an independent third party? - Policies and plans involving cybersecurity - Security currently in place, including firewalls, anti-malware software, data loss protection (DLP) hardware/software, intrusion detection systems (IDS) hardware/software - Report of any previous data breaches - Security termination procedures upon an employee's departure - Physical security of the office(s)
+- Your network diagram; - The kind of data you hold, including credit card data, personally identifiable information (PII), Health Insurance Portability and Accountability Act (HIPAA) data, classified data, etc.; - The nature and frequency of cybersecurity training given to employees; - Compliance with information security standards; - Frequency of security assessments-are they conducted in-house or by an independent third party?; - Policies and plans involving cybersecurity; - Security currently in place, including firewalls, antimalware software, data loss protection (DLP) hardware/software, intrusion detection systems (IDS) hardware/software; - · Report of any previous data breaches; - Security termination procedures upon an employee's departure; - Physical security of the office(s);

-- How the backup is engineered (is it impervious to ransomware?) - Cybersecurity policies related to vendors and other third parties - Do you allow BYOD (bring your own device) or BYON (bring your own network)?
-If so, how are they managed? - Password policies/enforcement - Encryption policies and software/hardware you deploy
+- How the backup is engineered (is it impervious to ransomware?); - Cybersecurity policies related to vendors and other third parties; - Do you allow BYOD (bring your own device) or BYON (bring your own network)?
+If so, how are they managed?; - Password policies/enforcement; and - Encryption policies and software/hardware you deploy.